Getting private treatment

 We are often asked about access to UK treatment from abroad.
 Some people may be able to get treatment on the NHS if that treatment is not available in their own country.
-We have information about who qualifies for NHS treatment.

 Any person from any country can come to the UK for treatment if they can afford to pay for it.
 But it is important to think about this carefully.
 Are you sure there is treatment available in the UK that you cannot get at home?
 Are you looking for standard treatment for cancer?
 Or are you looking for experimental treatment because the standard treatment has already been tried?
 If you are looking for experimental treatment then you will need to go to a major cancer hospital that is researching that particular type of cancer or treatment.

 The best person to talk to about all this is the doctor treating you in your own country.
 Your doctor will know which treatments are being researched for your type of cancer.
-And will probably be able to recommend to you a doctor or hospital in the UK, if necessary.
+And will probably be able to recommend a doctor or hospital in the UK, if necessary.

 Cancer Research UK is not able to recommend cancer specialists.
 But you can find details of UK specialists on the following websites

 Some specialists are willing to give a private medical opinion without the patient needing to travel to the UK.